EverGarden13/CV-/docs/COMP5523_Project_Report.md

 **[INSERT TABLE 3: Manual Testing Scenarios Results]**

 Person detection and proximity alerts worked perfectly - 100% success across 25 test cases.
 The system correctly identified approaching people and triggered timely warnings.
 Multiple object detection was slightly less perfect at 93.3% success; there were 2 false negatives in really crowded scenes where objects were partially hidden behind each other.
-OCR hit 95% success for high-contrast text and 80% for low-contrast text.
-The failures were mostly in extremely poor lighting where even I had trouble reading the text.

 Error recovery worked well - 100% success rate.
 When the camera failed or TTS crashed, the system recovered automatically.
 Cross-platform testing showed 100% functionality on both Windows and macOS, which was a relief after all the platform-specific debugging.

-Scene classification hit 92% accuracy, with occasional delays when moving quickly between different environments.
+OCR functionality was formally evaluated on 100 images from the standard OCR dataset, achieving a 44% text detection rate.
+Scene classification was tested manually during development and works as intended, but formal quantitative evaluation wasn't conducted due to time constraints in collecting appropriate test datasets.

 ### 6.6 Scene Classification Performance